intel/intel-extension-for-transformers/examples/deployment/neural_engine/sst2/bert_mini/README.md

 ```

 ### 2.2 Get model
-Executor can parse Tensorflow/Pytorch/ONNX and IR model.
+Neural Engine can parse Tensorflow/Pytorch/ONNX and IR model.
 Here are two examples to get ONNX model.
 You can get FP32 modol from optimize by setting precision=fp32 as follows:
 ```shell